 Community, Environment, and Planning

-Community, Environment, and Planning (CEP) is an interdisciplinary bachelor of arts degree program offered through the College as one of the University's interdisciplinary undergraduate programs.
-CEP has gained distinction as a model for a highly personalized, active, and relevant educational experience within a large research institution.
-CEP students draw liberally upon the entire range of courses, faculty, and programs at the UW.
+Community, Environment, and Planning (CEP) is an interdisciplinary bachelor of arts degree program offered through the College of Built Environments as one of the University's interdisciplinary undergraduate programs.
+CEP has gained distinction as a model for a highly personalized, collaborative, and active educational experience within a large research institution.
+CEP students draw liberally from the entire range of courses, faculty, and programs at the UW.

 Bachelor of Arts